-What is LBGT?
+What is LBGTQ+?

 Coming to college is a daunting and intimidating experience.
 It can be even more difficult and isolating if you are gay, lesbian, bisexual, transgender or have just recently started to question your sexuality.
 Regardless how you feel about yourself and the people around you, coming ‘out’ and being ‘out’ can sometimes be a nerve wrecking time.

-LGBT On Campus!
+LGBTQ+ On Campus!

-There are a number of ways which LGBT are active on campus.
-The number one way is through the LGBT SOCIETY.
-The LGBT society can be a source of support, understanding, fun, friendship and even refuge.
-The LGBT Society aims to create a safe place for you, so you can be yourself.
+There are a number of ways which LGBTQ+ are active on campus.
+The number one way is through the LGBTQ+ SOCIETY.
+The LGBTQ+ society can be a source of support, understanding, fun, friendship and even refuge.
+The LGBTQ+ Society aims to create a safe place for you, so you can be yourself.
 Whatever your sexual orientation, they are there to make you feel welcome.
-Look out for the LGBT Society during your Fresher’s’ Week / Orientation Week / Clubs and Socs Day.
+Look out for the LGBTQ+ Society during your Fresher’s’ Week / Orientation Week / Clubs and Socs Day.

 If you need to urgently speak to someone in confidence you can use the National LGBT Helpline: 1890929539 Mon to Fri 7-9 and Sat-Sun 3-6 or visit www.lgbt.ie